entando/entando-docs/vuepress/docs/_posts/2023-08-17-spring-boot-websockets.md

 cover: images/covers/2023-08-17-stomp-local-test.png
 ---

-I recently had an Entando user ask about [WebSocket](https://en.wikipedia.org/wiki/WebSocket) support in the platform.
-WebSockets can be very useful for real time system updates, especially those involving one-to-many communications with many recipients involved.
+I recently had an Entando user ask about [WebSocket](https://en.wikipedia.org/wiki/WebSocket) support in the Platform.
+WebSockets can be very useful for real time system updates, especially those involving one-to-many communications with many recipients.

-My stock answer to this kind of question is that it's a development detail and *should* work but it's up to each team to implement and support it fully.
+My stock answer to this kind of question is that it's a development detail and *should* work, but it's up to each team to implement and support it fully.
 WebSockets run on TCP so it's a safe answer but I was curious if there would be any issue when using WebSockets in an Entando-managed microservice.
 Short story, there isn't - but I figured I'd jot down some notes on the implementation.
 In this case I worked up a quick STOMP example so you'll see that reflected in the naming below.
-> *Note:* This is less of a step-by-step tutorial and more of an outline but, per usual, the source code is linked at the bottom of the post.
+> *Note:* This post is more of an outline of the procedure, not a step-by-step tutorial, but the source code is linked at the bottom.

 ## Setup the Entando Bundle
 1. Start by setting up an Entando bundle with a microservice stubbed out: